Jenks-7/UtilityToolkit/scripts/README.md

 They are included by the top-level `CMakeLists.txt` as needed.

 ## Notes
 - Python scripts require Python 3.10+
-- These tools are not required to build the project but simplify tasks for artifact cleanup and addition of tools to the toolkit
+- These scripts are not required to build the project but simplify tasks such as:
+  - Artifact cleanup
+  - Providing toolkit diagnostics
+  - Adding new tools/modules to the toolkit
+  - Edit cmake settings without needing to trawl through the settings file